 It has been four weeks or so in the brooder, the chicks have some feathers on and can handle room temperatures, It’s time to go outside.

-So I placed this black puppy-fence that I got at Walmart for my dogs when they were little, inside the fence of the laying hens and put the Cornish in there.
+So I placed two black puppy-fences that I got at Walmart for my dogs when they were little, inside the fence of the laying hens and put the Cornish in there.

 You have to still make sure they have clean water, of course, and I filled the feeder with one big scoop of feed in the morning and one big scoop at night when doing the homestead chores (a little bit more food than when they were babies).

-They don’t need a fancy coop, just a simple shelter with a roof so they can get in if it’s raining (and that your heat lamp doesn’t get wet).
-Once the temperature stayed no lower than 65F at night I didn’t turn the heat lamp anymore.
+They don’t need a fancy chicken coop, just a simple shelter with a roof so they can get in if it’s raining (and that your heat lamp doesn’t get wet).
+Once the temperature stayed above 65F at night I didn’t turn the heat lamp anymore.

 It worked great and the meat birds looked very happy.